CRaimondo/octClassificationComparison/README.md

 Inside HPC, OCT_TrainLabels.csv was split randomly into Train_dataset_NEW.csv and Val_dataset_NEW.csv using an 80/20 split.

 For hyperparameter tunning, subsets (0.25 of full dataset) were generated, called Train_Subset.csv and Val_Subset.csv

+For the ViT model, the ImageFolder class from torchvision was used to gather images and class labels from the respective folders the images are contained in.
+Datasets were created from